Quantitative Reality: A Physical Ground Truth to Assess Heterogeneity Beyond Visual Limits in Molecular Imaging

 Background

 Accurate quantification of intratumoral heterogeneity is essential for validating radiomics features and AI models in oncology.
 However, standard physical phantoms typically utilize homogeneous compartments, lacking the spatially complex uptake patterns required to rigorously benchmark these metrics against a known reality.
-To address this limitation, we introduce porous 3D-printed inserts as a solution for simulating controlled spatial heterogeneity.
+To address this, we introduce porous 3D-printed inserts for simulating controlled spatial heterogeneity.

 Methods

-In this study, we developed modular grid inserts (17, 22, 28 mm) with varying structural density to precisely modulate local radiotracer volume fraction.
-Nine distinct heterogeneity models were designed simulating pathological progressions from uniform uptake to necrotic cores and multifocal morphologies.
-The phantom was imaged on a PET/CT system using at varied activity levels for 2 different tracers: [ 18 F]FDG ([ 18 F]-2-fluoro-2-deoxy-d-glucose) and [ 68 Ga] (68-Gallium).
-Quantitative performance was assessed using conventional PET metrics such as Standardized Uptake Values (SUV), Recovery Coefficients (RC), and Target-to-Background Ratios (TBR).
+Modular grid inserts (17, 22, 28 mm targets) were developed with contrast of 4:1.
+Nine heterogeneity models, simulating progressions from uniform uptake to multifocal to necrosis, were imaged on a 32cm Omni Legend PET/CT system.
+Two different tracers: [ 18 F]FDG ([ 18 F]-2-fluoro-2-deoxy-d-glucose) and [ 68 Ga] (68-Gallium) were used on different days.
+Quantitative performance was assessed using conventional Standardized Uptake Values (SUV) and Target-to-Background Ratios (TBR), alongside the Gini Index (GI) to quantify spatial heterogeneity and radiotracer distribution inequality.

 Results